jdonnerstag/pyfwf_db/README.md

   layer.
 This and because network latency for queries don't go away, did not make us happy.
-- Several of us have laptops with 24GB RAM and we initially started with a 5GB data set in uncompressed fixed-width files.
+- Several of us have laptops with 24GB RAM and we initially started with a 5GB data set of uncompressed fixed-width files.
 We tried to load them with Pandas, but quickly run into out-of-memory exceptions, even with in-stream filtering of records upon ingest.
 There are several blogs alluding to a factor 5 between raw data and memory consumption.
 Once loaded, the